DEGREE REQUIREMENTS | GRADUATE ADVISORS | QUALIFYING EXAM

 New students will be assigned to a Graduate Student Advisor to help organize a program of study consistent with his or her previous background and interests.
-A student may change advisors by notifying his or her previous adviser and their new Graduate Student Adviser.

-“Pass” signifies adequate performance for the M.A. degree, but insufficient to enter the Ph.D. program.
+- “Pass” signifies adequate performance for the M.A. degree, but insufficient to enter the Ph.D. program.

-“Fail” means a performance inadequate for the M.A. degree.
+- “Fail” means a performance inadequate for the M.A. degree.